Vignoble Provence Grimaud Var 30Vignoble Provence Grimaud Var 30

 and land of olive groves

-Grimaud, in the heart of Provence, also boasts a terroir of which its inhabitants are extremely proud.
-Olives, wine, golden honey, chestnuts and wild mushrooms … Nature, combined with man’s know-how, have conspired to produce some wondrous creations…
+Olives, wine, golden honey, chestnuts and wild mushrooms … Nature, combined with man’s know-how, have conspired to produce some wonderful creations…

 Lovingly cultivated land

-Grimaud’s vineyards are perhaps the best symbol of the area’s vitality; over the centuries; the vineyards have remained the driving force of the local economy and, today, Grimaud wines are exported and enjoyed the world over.
+Grimaud’s vineyards are perhaps the best symbol of the area’s vitality; over the centuries, the vineyards have remained the driving force of the local economy and, today, Grimaud wines are exported and enjoyed the world over.

-Grimaud’s wine cooperative best exemplifies this vitality, with two bottling lines, 100% of production sold every year, and good quality wine that continues to improve.
+The ‘Les Vignerons de Grimaud’ wine cooperative best exemplifies this vitality, with two bottling lines, 100% of production sold every year, and good quality wine that continues to improve.

 Les vendanges à Grimaud, Provence